Australian cuisine: Take-away and convenience foods

-The traditional places to buy take-away food in Australia has long been at a local milk bar, fish and chip shop, or bakery, though these have met with stiff competition from fast food chains and convenience stores in recent decades.
+The traditional places to buy take-away food in Australia have long been at a local milk bar, fish and chip shop, or bakery, though these have met with stiff competition from fast food chains and convenience stores in recent decades.

 Iconic Australian take-away food (i.e. fast food) includes meat pies, sausage rolls, pasties, Chiko Rolls, and dim sims.
 Meat pies, sausage rolls, and pasties are often found at milk bars, bakeries, and petrol stations, often kept hot in a pie warmer or needing to be microwaved; meat pies are also a staple at Australian Rules football matches.
-Chiko Rolls, dim sims and other foods needing to be deep-fried are to be found at fish and chip shops, which have the necessary deep fryers in which to cook them.

-Bread rolls, with a variety of fillings, are a common alternative to sandwiches, with double-cut rolls (effectively two sandwiches) a South Australian specialty.
+Chiko Rolls, dim sims, and other foods that need to be deep-fried are to be found at fish and chip shops, as these have the necessary deep fryers in which to cook them.
+Bread rolls, with a variety of fillings, are a common alternative to sandwiches.

 Australian hamburgers and steak sandwiches are mainly to be found at fish and chip shops.
 Australian hamburgers consist of a grilled beef patty, served with shredded lettuce and sliced tomato in a (usually toasted) round bread roll or bun, along with tomato sauce (less commonly, barbecue sauce).
 Common options to add include bacon, cheese, fried onions, fried egg, a slice of beetroot, and a slice of pineapple.
 A slice of gherkin is rarely included; these are a feature of burgers from American chains, not Australian.
 Steak sandwiches come with the same options, but instead of a beef patty, they consist of a thin steak and are served in two slices of toast, not buns.

-Pizza has also become a popular take-away food item in Australia.
+Pizza has also become a popular takeaway food item in Australia.

 Commonly found at community and fundraising events are sausage sizzle stalls – a stall with a barbecue hot plate on which sausages are cooked.
-At a sausage sizzle the sausage is served in a slice of white bread, with or without tomato sauce and with the option of adding fried onions, and eaten as a snack or as a light lunch.
+At a sausage sizzle, the sausage is served in a slice of white bread, with or without tomato sauce, and with the option of adding fried onions, and eaten as a snack or as a light lunch.
 A sausage sizzle at a polling station on any Australian state or Federal election day has humorously become known as a Democracy sausage.
-Similar stalls are held in the car parks of most Bunnings hardware stores on weekends, by volunteers fund-raising for service clubs, charities, societies or sporting groups.
+Similar stalls are held in the car parks of most Bunnings hardware stores on weekends, by volunteers fund-raising for service clubs, charities, societies, or sporting groups.
 The company supplies the infrastructure and enforces standards, including prices.